 giphy

-The Federal Trade Commission’s recent letter to 97 dealership groups is not a verdict and it is not a lawsuit.
-But it is a clear signal that the agency wants to see stronger alignment between the price customers see advertised and the price they actually pay.
+The Federal Trade Commission’s recent letter to 97 dealership groups is not a verdict, and it is not a lawsuit. clear signal that the agency expects the first price customers see to closely match what they can actually pay.

 Most dealers already operate with strong compliance standards and customer-first practices.
 What this moment offers is an opportunity to reinforce what the best stores already do well: clear pricing, clear expectations, and a buying process customers can trust.